French Defence: Main line: 4.e5 c5 5.a3 Bxc3+ 6.bxc3 Ne7

+7.Qg4

+White's move 7.Qg4 exploits the fact that Black's bishop no longer defends g7.
+Black has a choice: give up two kingside pawns with 7...Qc7 8.Qxg7 Rg8 9.Qxh7 cxd4, but destroy White's centre in return, the so-called "Poisoned Pawn Variation"; or, play 7...0-0, continuing 8.Bd3 Nbc6, which avoids giving up material, but leaves the king on the flank where White is trying to attack.
+A more recent alternative is 7...Kf8, which tries to make use of the locked pawn centre (the king is safe from central attacks, and can run away from a kingside attack).

+Experts on the 7.Qg4 line include Judit Polgár.
+It has also been played by World Champion Garry Kasparov.

+7.Nf3

 7.Nf3 is a natural developing move, and White usually follows it up by developing the king's bishop to d3 or e2 (occasionally to b5) and castling kingside.
-This is called the Winawer Advance Variation.
 This line often continues 7...Bd7 8.Bd3 c4 9.Be2 Ba4 10.0-0 Qa5 11.Bd2 Nbc6 12.Ng5 h6 13.Nh3 0-0-0.
-Its assessment is unclear, but most likely Black would be considered "comfortable" here.
+Its assessment is unclear, but it is not considered the most challenging line for Black.

+7.a4

-The purpose behind 7.a4 is threefold: it prepares Bc1–a3, taking advantage of the absence of Black's dark-square bishop.
+7.a4 has a threefold purpose: it prepares Bc1–a3, taking advantage of the absence of Black's dark-square bishop.
 It also prevents Black from playing ...Qa5–a4 or ...Bd7–a4 attacking c2, and if Black plays ...b6 (followed by ...Ba6 to trade off the bad bishop), White may play a5 to attack the b6-pawn.
 World Champions Vasily Smyslov and Bobby Fischer both used this line with success.

+7.h4

-White also has 7.h4, which has the ideas of either pushing this pawn to h6 to cause more dark-square weaknesses in the Black kingside (if Black meets h5 with ...h6, White can play g4–g5), or getting the rook into the game via Rh3–g3.
+7.h4 has the ideas of either pushing this pawn to h6 to cause more dark-square weaknesses in the Black kingside (if Black meets h5 with ...h6, White can play g4–g5), or getting the rook into the game via Rh3–g3.